oz9un/log-slapper/README.md

 <img width="600" alt="resim" src="https://github.com/user-attachments/assets/61a41924-d401-4b47-9baf-3d56293db65b">
 <br>
 <br>
-You can manually create and configure the log.settings file with the necessary details.
+You can manually enter those details.
 However, if you have root access, you can start log-slapper with `sudo`, and it will automatically find the target Splunk instance's IP address:

 ```sudo ./logslapper```